 Applications may be made by owner occupiers, private tenants and Registered Social Landlord Tenants.
-In the case of tenants.
+In the case of tenants, the landlord may make an application on their behalf.

 The Council will normally appoint a contractor, however, where the applicant chooses to use their own contractor, a minimum of two estimates must be submitted with the application.